Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Foundation Models for cps Testing

-\glspl{fm} have been used for software testing~\cite{10.1109/TSE.2024.3368208}.
-In \gls{cps} testing, \glspl{fm} have been applied to support test generation for \glspl{av}~\cite{10529537,10.1145/3691620.3695037,lu2024realistic,lu2024multimodal,deng2023target}, decision-making policies in robotics~\cite{xu2024exploring,10.1145/3663529.3663779}, and robotic arms for manufacturing~\cite{lu2024assessing}.
-For instance, using the common reasoning and semantic understanding capabilities of \gls{llm}, LLMScenario~\cite{10529537} can generate interpretable and naturalistic driving scenarios at a reduced cost.
-In addition, \glspl{vlm} offer enhanced capabilities for synthesizing multimodal test inputs that combine visual context with semantic information. ~\citet{lu2024assessing} used \glspl{vlm} to synthesize image inputs to evaluate the uncertainty and robustness of laptop refurbishment robotic software.
-Further, \glspl{llm} show potential in evaluating the realism of test scenarios for \glspl{av}~\cite{wu2024reality}.
-Though attempts have been made in FM-based \gls{cps} testing, applying \glspl{fm} to \gls{cps} testing introduces several notable challenges, which, together with key research opportunities, are discussed below:
+CPS integrates hardware and software components that directly interact with the physical environment and is usually designed for safety-critical applications, such as transportation, healthcare, and industrial control.
+Thus, rigorous testing of CPS is crucial to ensure safe and reliable operation under various conditions, and simulation-based testing is a typical way that provides a controlled environment to evaluate system behavior under various conditions.
+Traditional simulation-based testing approaches employ techniques such as meta-heuristic search and reinforcement learning to generate critical conditions to test CPS~\cite{8722847,7050320}.
+However, such approaches show limited effectiveness when it comes to bridging the reality gap~\cite{birchler2024roadmap}, managing computational resources, and ensuring the explainability of the detected failures~\cite{gerking2019explainability}.

-\textbf{Foundation Models-based Test Generation and Test Data Augmentation.} \gls{cps} test generation is time-consuming and resource-intensive, particularly due to the complexity and interdependencies inherent in \glspl{cps}. \glspl{fm} offer a promising solution by automating the synthesis of high-fidelity test inputs, such as test scenarios and sensor data input, that closely mimic real-world conditions. \glspl{fm} can enrich the test suite by performing noising or denoising involving perturbations injection to simulate sensor inaccuracies and environmental disturbances, and the subsequent filtering of extraneous noise to ensure data integrity.
-This dual capability would allow generating challenging (noisy) and clean (noise-free) test data for \gls{cps}, thereby broadening the spectrum of conditions under which the \gls{cps} is evaluated. \looseness=-1
+\Glspl{fm} have been applied to support \gls{cps} software testing across several domains, including test generation for \glspl{av}~\cite{10529537,10.1145/3691620.3695037,lu2024realistic,lu2024multimodal,deng2023target}, testing of decision-making policies in robotics~\cite{xu2024exploring,10.1145/3663529.3663779}, and industrial \gls{cps}~\cite{lu2024assessing,10.1109/TSE.2024.3368208}. \Glspl{llm} have demonstrated capabilities in generating interpretable test scenarios and extracting relevant information from unstructured sources.
+Besides, \glspl{vlm} offer enhanced capabilities for synthesizing multimodal test inputs that combine visual context with semantic information~\cite{lu2024assessing,wu2024reality}.
+Despite these advances, applying \glspl{fm} to \gls{cps} testing introduces several notable challenges, which, together with key research opportunities, are discussed below.